MicrosoftDocs/office-docs-powershell/officewebapps/officewebapps-ps/officewebapps/New-OfficeWebAppsFarm.md

 ```

 ### -ExcelExternalDataCacheLifetime
-Specifes the duration, in seconds, of the external data cache lifetime in Excel Online.
+Specifies the duration, in seconds, of the external data cache lifetime in Excel Online.
 The default is 300 seconds.

 ```yaml